 How can we navigate this crisis of connection to live with faith, hope, purpose, and meaning?
 How can we resist the cultural trends of detachment and isolation to foster genuine relationships in our personal lives?
 How can we build community and live out principles of human dignity and solidarity to repair divisions between young men and women?

-This Salt and Light Gathering for young adults will bring together four leaders to understand this generational crisis of connection and how young people can cultivate authentic community and live faithfully, act on our beliefs, and encounter one another, leading to participation rather than isolation.
+This Salt and Light Gathering for young adults brought together four leaders to understand this generational crisis of connection and how young people can cultivate authentic community and live faithfully, act on our beliefs, and encounter one another, leading to participation rather than isolation.

-Christopher White, associate director of the Initiative on Catholic Social Thought and Public Life, will moderate the conversation.
+Christopher White, associate director of the Initiative on Catholic Social Thought and Public Life, moderated the conversation.

 6:00 - 7:00 p.m. | Happy Hour